gvwilson/thirdbit/src/fiction/in-heck/index.md

 in whatever tunnel they had entered.

 Gumption's heart hammered as they hurried forward in darkness.
-After what felt like forever but was probably only a minute or two the darkness lightened.
+After what felt like forever but was probably only a few seconds the darkness lightened.
-He twitched as something heavy and metallic clanged up ahead.
+Something heavy and metallic clanged up ahead.
-Was it a door opening?

-"Hey—hey!
-I can walk, all right?"

 The bots dropped him unceremoniously on the concrete and scuttled, slithered, or rolled away.
-He clambered angrily to his feet.
+He scrambled angrily to his feet.
 "Thanks for your help," he muttered as Dockety came up beside him.

-"You are welcome,"
-the bot replied.
+"This one did not feel help was necessary," the bot replied.

 The room was a workshop lit by a pair of dull orange light panels.